LOS-ESSnet/Paris-Hackathon/models/models-vocabularies.md

 ## SPARQL

-For participants of the "Consume" track, SPARQL will be the most useful thing to know.
+For participants of the “Consume” track, SPARQL will be the most useful thing to know.
 The Jena documentation includes a [SPARQL tutorial](https://jena.apache.org/tutorials/sparql.html), translated in French [here](https://web-semantique.developpez.com/tutoriels/jena/arq/introduction-sparql/).
 For more in-depth information, the [SPARQL Query Language](https://www.w3.org/TR/sparql11-query/) specification is the place to go.

 ## SKOS / XKOS